nuxeo/doc.nuxeo.com-content/src/nxdoc/contributing-to-nuxeo.md

 In addition to code conventions and development good practices above-mentioned, when creating a new module you should also consider the following recommendations:

-- Align your code on a recent released version or on the latest development version.
+- Align your code on a recently released version or on the latest development version.
 - Provide a **clean POM** (well indented, no duplication, inheriting the `nuxeo-ecm` POM, ...).
 - If needed, provide a list of the artifacts (libraries) or Public Maven repositories that should be added to the Nuxeo Maven repository to be able to build.
 - Avoid embedded libraries.